University of Otago Dentistry Entry Requirements

 Successful applicants from the Māori sub-category are required to attend a mihiwhakatau (greeting) at the commencement of classes in Dunedin.
 Whānau are welcome and encouraged to attend.

-See also University of Otagouni Internal Assessment
+See also University of Otagouni College

 It is recommended that students wishing to apply under the Māori sub-category attend a relevant information session held by the Division of Health Science Māori Health Workforce Development Unit (MHWDU) and/or contact the MHWDU to arrange a meeting with staff or for further information: